tytydraco/yessleep/out/I_Found_Out_Why_My_Dad_Never_Talked_About_His_Experience_in_the_Vietnam_War_Final.md

 I put on the helmet and climbed onto the back of the Wave, my hands tentatively finding a hold as Duyên kick-started the engine to life.

 The ride was an experience unlike any I'd ever had.
 Duyên navigated through the chaotic traffic with the skill of a seasoned rider, weaving between cars and trucks with what seemed like mere inches to spare.
-Every honk and near-miss had me gripping the sides of the bike tighter, but Duyên seemed unfazed, occasionally throwing curses at particularly errant drivers.
+Every honk and near-miss had me holding onto her tighter than I intended.
+But Duyên seemed unfazed, occasionally throwing curses at particularly errant drivers.

 Trying to distract myself from the fear of imminent death, I struck up a conversation with Duyên, raising my voice to be heard over the roar of the engine and the cacophony of the traffic.